Carmentis/carmentis-docs-source/docs/how-to/register-your-application.md

 An application in our workspace  serves as a framework for defining the structure of events that facilitate interactions between users and the underlying system.
-It acts as a blueprint that outlines how data flows and how actions are represented.
-For more details, we encourage you to read the
+It acts as a blueprint that outlines how actions are represented.

 To register an application in your workspace, which is essential for defining the structure of events that your application will utilize, follow these steps: